 I love this poem by Ginger Andrews about the therapeutic power of baking something delicious like a chocolate cake.
 It’s creative and comforting, and who doesn’t love knowing there’s a cake in the kitchen whenever you want a slice?
-Read on and see if you agree.

 by Ginger Andrews